Do it right from the start

 Read more on all guitar courses offered based upon contemporary structured learning.

-9 Tips on how to learn to play the guitar and avoid a frustrating learning experience
+Nine tips on how to play the guitar and get results

 As a general rule, if you can imagine what you wish to play in tempo, and can also sing it, then your learning will be by far, much more efficient, and satisfying, than what students achieve by solely repeating mechanical movements, or in other words, practicing frustration.
 Learn more.